Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Stability Analysis

-With a LPF of infinite bandwidth (i.e. a system with no LPF), the virtual inertia is negligible, and the system dynamics converge to that under droop control.
-The same requirement as \eqref{cbaseline} has been identified for droop control without virtual inertia in many literature such as \cite{6909049, 7182770,kwasinski2010dynamic}.
+With an LPF of infinite bandwidth (i.e. a system with no LPF), the system has no inertia and the dynamics converge to those under droop control.
+The same requirement as \eqref{cbaseline} has been identified for droop control without virtual inertia in the literature (e.g. \cite{6909049, 7182770,kwasinski2010dynamic}).

-\textbf{Optimal Inertia (for stability)}: By reducing LPF bandwidth $\omega$, virtual inertia is introduced into the system.
+\textbf{Optimal Inertia (for stability)}: By reducing LPF bandwidth $\omega_\mathrm{f}$, virtual inertia is introduced into the system.
 Lower LPF bandwidth means larger virtual inertia, and vice versa.
-Equation \eqref{C0} shows that $C_0$ is a decreasing function for $\omega \in (0, \frac{2R_\mathrm{e}}{L})$ and an increasing function for $\omega \in ( \frac{2R_\mathrm{e}}{L},\infty)$.
-There exists an optimal $\omega_\mathrm{opt} =2R_\mathrm{e}/L$ that requires the minimum amount of capacitance to maintain stability,
+Equation \eqref{C0} shows that $C_0$ is a decreasing function for $\omega_\mathrm{f} \in (0, \frac{2R_\mathrm{e}}{L})$ and an increasing function for $\omega_\mathrm{f} \in ( \frac{2R_\mathrm{e}}{L},\infty)$.
+There exists an optimal $\omega_\mathrm{f,opt} =2R_\mathrm{e}/L$ that requires the minimum amount of capacitance to maintain stability,

-Because $C_{\mathrm{opt}} \leq C_{\mathrm{base}}$ where equality holds when $P=0$, with virtual inertia, a smaller $C$ than the baseline can guarantee stability.
+Because $C_{\mathrm{opt}} \leq C_{\mathrm{base}}$ where equality holds when $P=0$, with optimal virtual inertia, a smaller $C$ than the baseline can guarantee stability.
 In other words, the system stability is improved if the DC bus capacitance remains the same.

-\textbf{Maximum Inertia (with baseline capacitance)}: If certain amount of inertia is to be provided with the same capacitance as the baseline, the maximum inertia that can be provided is calculated by solving $C_0(\omega_\mathrm{max}) = L/(KR_\mathrm{e})$, which gives
+\textbf{Maximum Inertia (with baseline capacitance)}: If a certain amount of inertia is provided with the baseline capacitance, the maximum inertia that can be provided is calculated by solving $C_0(\omega_\mathrm{f,max}) = L/(KR_\mathrm{e})$, which gives

-This inertia can be understood as the maximum virtual inertia that can be supplied by a droop-controlled converter feeding a CPL without affecting the system stability.
-If a larger virtual inertia than \eqref{cmaximum} is required, a larger $C$ has to be used to guarantee stability.
+This is the maximum inertia that can be supplied by a droop-controlled converter without negatively affecting stability.

-\textbf{Large Inertia}: If a large virtual inertia is to be provided, the capacitance needs to be increased significantly to ensure stability.
-This can be seen as the term $R_\mathrm{e}/\omega^2$ dominates \eqref{C0},
+\textbf{Large Inertia}: Virtual inertia larger than \eqref{cmaximum} will destabilize the grid.
+If the desired virtual inertia is much larger than \eqref{cmaximum}, the capacitance to guarantee stability is increased significantly, which can be seen as $R_\mathrm{e}/\omega_\mathrm{f}^2$ dominates \eqref{C0},

-When a large virtual inertia is desired, a correspondingly large capacitance is required to guarantee stability.